fvdsn/gpwg/README.md

 $ cargo install gpwg
 ```

+## A word about password entropy

+There are two ways to break a password, to steal it or to guess it.
+Entropy is a measure of how many random guesses on average
+are needed to find the password, and is thus a measure of its security.
+Entropy increases with length and this is why
+long passwords are recommended.
+However entropy on its own is not enough because in practice password cracking software
+do not guess passwords randomly, they try specific password patterns first.

+Take for example these two passwords: `QSYUNP` and `ZXCVBN`.
+Those two passwords have the same entropy, but the second one
+corresponds to a row of keys on the querty keyboard, a common password pattern.
+A password cracking software would try the
+second one first, making it a lot less secure than its entropy would have predicted.

+When generating passwords randomly, there is a small probability to generate such a bad password.
+The chances are very small,
+but the result is catastrophic.
+Such bad passwords are fortunately easy to detect, because the common patterns used by password
+crackers are well known. `gpwg` uses the `zxcvbn` library to analyse the generated passwords and reject the ones that match
+common patterns, so you only get truly secure passwords.

 ## A word about passphrases

 Passphrases are passwords made of sentences or sequences of random words -- for example `correct horse battery staple` --